MHova/kindle-scraper/README.md

 Challenges
 ---
-The four biggest unknowns with this project were:
+The five biggest unknowns with this project were:
 ##### HTML parsing
 Can I decipher the giant 24k line HTML page and figure out the CSS selectors that are specific enough to pull out the price and exactly the price?
 It took fiddling with the browser element inspector tool and manually scrolling through the HTML a bunch to figure it out.
 The online HTML/CSS course I've been taking helped immensely with navigating the document and constructing the correct CSS selectors.